LittleFox2024/Code-871/README.md

 I've tried it with g++ on Cygwin and Visual Studio 2022 (or more like the "cl" compiler that comes with it - VS will likely yell at you about strcp being used).

 Just use "g++ -o main.exe main.cpp" or "cl main.cpp", then execute main.exe.

+Note that if you build it with Cygwin, all accounts using it must wither call it theough Cygwin or have Cygwin in their %PATH% variable.
+This is the only reason I even gave VS a try... and it was not a great experience.